The Key is looking for a creative individual with digital content experience to join us as a content editor for our market-leading support services.

 - Using qualitative and quantitative feedback insights to adapt both content and our approach to ensure our content is as practical and actionable as possible

-- Have first-class research and writing skills and experience of creating high-impact, practical digital content
+- First-class research and writing skills at least 2 years’ experience of creating high-impact, practical digital content

-- Have strong editorial judgement and a record of excellent decision-making
+- Strong editorial judgement and a record of excellent decision-making

-- Have a creative spark and strong commercial intuition
+- A creative spark and strong commercial intuition

 - Have a proven ability to hunt down sources and information